ArunVenkata/ghpr/Readme.md

-# 🦀 GitHub PR URL Generator
+# 🦀 Github PR URL Generator

 Welcome to the **GitHub PR URL Generator**!
 This command-line tool simplifies the creation of pull request for your GitHub repositories.